BigBabay/AsyncConverter/README.md

 ## Suggesting to use the async method if exists

-If a synchronous method is called in the async context and it's asynchronous implementation is exists (e.g method has same signature `Async` suffix and `Task` or `Task<T>` as the returning type) AsyncConverter will suggest you to use this asynchronous implementation.
+If a synchronous method is called in the async context and its asynchronous implementation exists (e.g method has same signature `Async` suffix and `Task` or `Task<T>` as the returning type) AsyncConverter will suggest you to use this asynchronous implementation.

 Do not suggest to use obsolete async methods.